GianniGuava/Tic-Tac-Toe-Games/README.md

 ### Infinite Tic-Tac-Toe:
   - In this game, the maximum number of Xs and Os is 3 each.
     - (Ex: If there are already 3 Xs on the board, upon placement of the 4th, the oldest X placed will disappear)
-  - Game continues until X or O wins.
+  - Play continues until X or O wins.